amabdallah/WaterUseML/README.md

 **WaDE Catalog**
-The first step needs to be supported by a Catalog similair to the existing WaDE portal but perhaps simpler to maintain.
-The Catalog is a centeral front end to all the seperate indivisual WaDE database implementation (i.e., node) for each state.
+The first step needs to be supported by a Catalog similar to the existing WaDE portal but perhaps simpler to maintain.
+The Catalog is a central front end to all the separate individual WaDE database implementation (i.e., node) for each state.

 The catalog harvests two items, i) all the sites or areas and their "type", and ii) variables that have data for the sites.
-There are two benifets from excluding time in the form of months, years, or reporting years from the catalog
+There are two benefits from excluding time in the form of months, years, or reporting years from the catalog
 * reduces the burden to maintain and update the catalog. the catalog will be updated only if new sites (or areas), or variables are added.
-* reduces the effort that users have to make to scroll through indivoiusal years.
+* reduces the effort that users have to make to scroll through individual years.
 Interest in a specific time frame is handled as part of the next step to query data. the default is probably to return all the years

 ## Conceptual web-service steps to answer the data calls
 Data query is supported at two interactive stages.
 First, search variables and their "sites" or "Areas".
-Second download or potentially vislalize the data for one or many sites and variables.
+Second download or potentially visualize the data for one or many sites and variables.

 revise these
 1. The web-service will first call the WaDE catalog to look up all the site-specific locations or aggregated polygons within the provided boundary area which have attributes as the selected ones.
 The user will look up a summary of the locations of the returned sites and their attributes and decide to select which ones to get data values for.

 2. The web-service will call each WaDE-node that has the selected sites and attributes and return their time series data in a WaterUseML compliant format.
-Water rights or regaulatory data is an exception.
+Water rights or regulatory data is an exception.

 3. The user can post-process or visualize (e.g., sum up the time series aggregated consumptive use) agriculture and municipal uses in all the Bear River/upper Colorado areas for the three states for each year.